 Given the importance of APIs in nearly everything, you'd expect all APIs to be highly secure to protect them from malicious use, which is why so many APIs are equipped with more than just an API gateway.

 An API key is a code or identity token that serves as a unique identifier for the user in question when they make an API request.
-This code is read by the API and can be used to authenticate that a user is who they say they are, authorizing their access to the API database in question.
+This code is read by the API and can be used to authenticate that a user is who they say they are, authorising their access to the API database in question.

 The use of an API key offers API users an extra degree of security by providing a verification system, as well as blocking anonymous users, and controlling who can use the API in the first place.